PyVRP/PyVRP/docs/source/api/plotting.rst

 ==============

 The :mod:`pyvrp.plotting` module contains various functions for plotting problem instances and solutions to those problem instances.
-These can be used to better understand your problem, and to help investigate the solutions returned by the genetic algorithm.
+These can be used to better understand your problem, and to help investigate the solutions returned by the iterated local search algorithm.

 .. automodule:: pyvrp.plotting.plot_coordinates